Not Allowed to Love

 Dating Sites

 One of the girls I follow on IG has been posting about needing to meet someone.
 (She lives far away, so I’m out of the question.)
-She’s probably been single for a whole week or something and is having a crisis about it.
+She has probably been single for a whole week or something and is having a crisis about it.
 However, she posted about a dating site/app I hadn’t previously known, intended for a narrow class of people, a class that includes me, and it got me thinking, or rather daydreaming.

 The daydream is as follows: I overcome my hatred of dating sites, and I actually find someone who I am interested in and who is interested in me.
 (It’s this girl in my fantasy, even though I know it cannot happen.)
 I subject myself to the tortures of dating, I’m on my game, she’s not a disaster, and we hit it off.
 This continues, and I strategize about how I will communicate with her toward being a couple.
 Then I consider all of my deeply entrenched bachelor ways that will change, and how I will happily accept those losses in trade for not being alone anymore.